-Bartlett enters his 12th season as the head coach of the Middlebury College Alpine Ski Team.
+Bartlett enters his 13th season as the head coach of the Middlebury College alpine ski team in 2018-19.
 During his tenure, Bartlett has worked hard to continue the success of Middlebury Skiing.

 Bartlett came to Middlebury after working with the U.S. Ski Team in Park City, Utah.
 He most recently worked as a World Cup assistant coach for the alpine women's team during the winter of 2005-06.
 Bartlett has also served as the head Europa coach, a Development Team coach and as a strength and conditioning coach with the program.
 Bartlett was a staff member at the 2006 Torino Winter Olympics, where he worked as a coach for gold medalist Julia Mancuso.

 In 2002, Bartlett was awarded the VARA (Vermont Alpine Ski Racing Association) "Coach of the Year" award while working as the head coach of the Killington Mountain School.
 Bartlett is a 1996 graduate of St. Lawrence University where he was captain and member of the alpine team.
 He earned his degree in environmental biology with a minor in sports science.